coolpalani/auto_wordpress/README.md

 # auto_wordpress
 Wordpress automatic deployment with openstack heat and ansible

-For the execution of deploy.sh you need an activated python virtualenv, credentials of openstack and have installed:
+For the execution of deploy.sh you need activate openstack's credentials.

-pip install python-openstackclient

-pip install ansible

 Then, you have to modify the script with your own Openstack's parameters: